ariary/tacos/README.md

 ```

 **Why ?**
+* transform RCE to reverse shell with almost no prerequisite (only `curl`)
+* cross-platform *(windows support is OK but not yet interactive.
+It is recommended to use non-docker solution for it)*
+* tired of hitting ^C and loosing your shell?
 * too lazy to copy/paste/learn socat command
 * target doesn't have `socat` and you don't want to do [this](#alternative)
 * provide more advanced configuration to the tty (alias, etc)
 * easier to obfuscate
-* cross-platform *(windows support is OK but not yet interactive.
-It is recommended to use non-docker solution for it)*
-* tired of hitting ^C and loosing your shell?

 ## Usage